‘I can do all things through Christ who strengthens me’ Philippians 4:13

 We are booking in Nursery places for September onwards, so if you are interested, or know of anyone who is interested, reserve your place by contacting Miss Callander in the school office at bursar@banks-methodist.lancs.sch.uk or 01704 227323.

-Our current whole school is still at 92.82%, which is below our target of 95%.
+Our current whole school attendance is 93.07%, which is below our target of 95%.

 If your child(ren) is ill and not attending school it is important that you inform school by 9:15am.
 If the phone is engaged, please leave a message using option 1 (reporting a pupil absence) or email bursar@banks-methodist.lancs.sch.uk.

-Tuesday will be Active/Movement Club for any child in Squirrels, Hedgehogs and Foxes, 3:15-4:15pm, delivered by a coach from the West Lancs Sports Partnership, 3:15-4:15pm.
+Tuesday will be Active/Movement Club for any child in Squirrels, Hedgehogs and Foxes, 3:15-4:15pm, delivered by a coach from the West Lancs Sports Partnership.

-Thursday will be Football Club with Mr Draper, Mr Smith (student teacher) and Mr Wedlin, 3:15-4:15pm This will take place at The Hub Banks or on the school field (we will let you know on the day via email).
+Thursday will be Football Club with Mr Draper and Mr Wedlin, 3:15-4:15pm.
+This will take place at The Hub Banks or on the school field (we will let you know on the day via email).

-Thursday will be Sports Club (including football skills) for children in Reception, Year 1 and Year 2 with Miss Phillips (student teacher) and a member of school staff, 3:15-4:15pm.
+Thursday will be Football Skills for children in Reception, Year 1 and Year 2 with Mrs Bradshaw 3:15-4:15pm.

 Friday mornings will be Active Club with Mr Draper, where children will be encouraged to keep moving for 20-25 minutes whilst getting some morning fresh air and socialising with their friends 8:15am.